ELON, EXPLAINED

 Page one is free.
 The next six go deeper: what it is, how the money works (with sourced data charts), the bull and bear cases, what to watch, and the bottom line.

-2. 3The economics rest on cost per mileHow the money works
+2. 3The whole case is cost per mile, plus a monthly feeHow the money works

 All seven briefs for $79, a saving of $40 versus $17 each.